-Kevin Pottie (NPI), Claire Kendall, Gary Bloch, Vivian Welch, Vicky Stergiopoulos, Ann Anderman, Peter Tugwell and colleagues received funding from the Inner City Health Associates in 2017 to develop Canadian evidence based guidelines to improve health of homeless and vulnerably housed persons.
+Kevin Pottie (NPI), Claire Kendall, Gary Bloch, Vivian Welch, Vicky Stergiopoulos, Ann Anderman, Peter Tugwell and colleagues received funding from the Inner City Health Associates, Employment and Social Development Canada, Canadian Medical Association, Public Health Agency of Canada to develop Canadian evidence based guidelines to improve health of homeless and vulnerably housed persons.

 Homeless Guidelines News: Volume 1, Issue 1, April 2018

 Le point sur les lignes directrices concernant les sans-abri: Volume 1, numéro 1, avril 2018

 May 15, 2018: The experiences of homeless and vulnerably housed persons around health and social services.
 A protocol for a systematic review of qualitative studies.
 PDF